 What are Blue Bonds?

 Water accounts for around 70% of Earth’s surface.
-But, in the last few decades after the advent of plastics, we have been keenly observing that water bodies have been flooded with pollutants globally.
+But, in the last few decades after the advent of plastics, we have keenly observed that water bodies have been flooded with pollutants globally.
 In fact, marine resources are also being handled irresponsibly and have become dump yards for various types of pollutants and non-bio-degradable articles.
 Growing awareness and efforts, both nationally and globally, are underway to save our ecosystem, including water bodies.
 One such initiative is the blue bonds.

 Blue Bonds, as the word suggests, are nothing but financial instruments like green bonds to support ocean-related projects.
 It is basically a debt instrument to raise funds for marine and ocean-based projects that could have a positive economic and environmental impact.

 Government, development banks, or others can issue such bonds.
 It will not be wrong to say that such bonds are a part of green bonds, which support all types of green projects.
-And of course, like green and ESG investments, blue bonds also give an opportunity to all including the private sector to support the blue economy.
+And of course, like green and ESG investments, blue bonds also give an opportunity to all, including the private sector, to support the blue economy.

 First Blue Bond

 The development of blue bonds is very important for our planet.
 But, these bonds hold more importance for economies that depend more on ocean or water economically.
 The Republic of Seychelles is a good example of this.
 Its economy depends heavily on the ocean, especially on fisheries.
 Tourism and fisheries are the most important sector for Seychelles.